oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/5-link.md

   ![The SQL that will be used to create the external table](images/linksql.png)

-  Here, we can see that the external table will be created linking to a URI ending in *\*.parquet*, so it will encompass all parquet files that exist in the custsales folder.
+  Here, we can see that the external table will be created linking to a URI ending in *\*.parquet*, so it will encompass all parquet files that exist, or may exist in future, in the custsales folder.

 5. Click **Close** to close the settings window.

-6. Click the green run button to start the data linking job.
+6. Click the **Start** button to start the data linking job.

   ![Start the data linking job](images/startlink.png)